Moment maps and cohomology of non-reductive quotients: Morse inequalities and Betti numbers

 \subsection{Stratifications and Betti numbers for $H$ actions}

-Let $(X,L,H,\hat{U},\chi)$ be a well-adapted linear action of $H=U \rtimes R$ on a projective variety $X$ satisfying $H$-stability=$H$-semistability (where as usual $X$ is smooth and irreducible).
+Suppose that we have a well-adapted linear action of $H=U \rtimes R$ with internally graded unipotent radical $U$ and grading one-parameter subgroup $\l:\CC^* \to Z(R)$ on a nonsingular connected projective variety $X$ satisfying the strong version of $H$-stability=$H$-semistability in the sense of Definition \ref{weaks=ss}.
+Let $\bar{R}=R/\l(\CC^*)$ as in \S \ref{Hactions}.
 The GIT quotient of $X$ by this linear action of $H$ is given by an iterated quotient

-where $\l:\CC^* \to R$ is the central one-parameter subgroup of $R$ which grades the unipotent radical $U$ of $H$, and hence one way to compute Betti numbers of $X/\!/H$ is to apply the machinery of \cite{francesthesis} for $X/\!/\hU$ acted on by the reductive group $R/\l(\CC^*)$.
-We work out an example in detail in \S\ref{sec:examples}.
+and hence one way to compute the Betti numbers of $X/\!/H$ is to apply the machinery of \cite{francesthesis} to $X/\!/\hU$ acted on by the reductive group $\bar{R}=R/\l(\CC^*)$.
 Another method is to generalise the simple Morse stratification of $X/\!/\hU$ described in the previous section to the $H$-action.
-Let $Z_{\min}^{s,R/\l(\CC^*)}$ and $Z_{\min}^{ss,R/\l(\CC^*)}$ denote the stable locus and the semistable locus for the residual $R/\l(\CC^*)$ action on $Z_{\min}$; here we assume that the linearisation of the $R$-action has been twisted by a character so that the action of $\l(\CC^*)$ on the line bundle restricted to $Z_{\min}$ is trivial.
-The choice of this character corresponds to a choice of a complement to the Lie algebra of $\l(\CC^*)$ in the Lie algebra of the centre of $R$; for a well adapted action $Z_{\min}^{s,R/\l(\CC^*)}$ is independent of this choice, though in general this is not true for $Z_{\min}^{ss,R/\l(\CC^*)}$.
+Let $Z_{\min}(X)^{s,\bar{R}}$ and $Z_{\min}(X)^{ss,\bar{R}}$ denote the stable locus and the semistable locus for the residual $\bar{R}$ action on $Z_{\min}(X)$; here we assume that the linearisation of the $R$-action has been twisted by a character so that the action of $\l(\CC^*)$ on the line bundle restricted to $Z_{\min}(X)$ is trivial.